Tag: Australian Standard compliant

 And Australian Standard 3786:2014

-Before buying a smoke alarm you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
+Before buying interconnected smoke detectors you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
 The full name of the standard which encompasses smoke alarms in Australia is ‘Australian Standard 3786:2014 Smoke alarms using scattered light, transmitted light or ionization’ (incorporating amendment 1 and 2).
 This article will review Australian Standard 3786:2014 to assist your purchasing decision.

 Standards are documents that set out specifications, procedures and guidelines to ensure products are safe, consistent, and reliable.
 Australian Standard 3786:2014 is referenced by QLD’s Building Fire Safety Regulations 2008 – when a standard is referenced by state or national legislation, compliance with it becomes mandatory.
 It is interesting to note that although there is a newer Australian Standard 3786:2023 – it is not yet referenced by legislation – therefore Australian Standard 3786:2014 must still be complied with in the eyes of the law.

-Australian Standard 3786:2023
+Interconnected smoke detectors and Australian Standard 3786:2023

 Australian Standard 3786:2014 is divided into several key components – the area of interest that will be reviewed today is section 4.17 – ‘general requirements’.

 Section 4.17 of the Australian Standard states that; ‘The smoke alarm shall be so designed that a sphere of diameter larger than 1.3 ±0.05 mm cannot pass into the sensor chamber(s)’.
 This requirement is intended to restrict the access of foreign bodies such as insects into the sensitive parts of the smoke alarm (to prevent nuisance alarms).
-It is known that this requirement is not sufficient to prevent the access of all insects; however, it is considered that extreme restrictions on the size of the access holes may introduce the danger of clogging by dust, etc.

-Interconnected Smoke Alarm – Mesh Screen
+Interconnected Smoke Detectors – Mesh Screen

-How does this requirement translate into the design and manufacture of your photoelectric smoke alarm?
-The image below shows the compliant internal component from our ZEN wireless interconnected photoelectric smoke alarm.
+How does this requirement translate into the design and manufacture of photoelectric interconnected smoke detectors?
+The image below shows the compliant internal component from one of our ZEN wireless interconnected smoke detectors.
 The polymer mesh surrounding the sensitive photoelectric chamber within the alarm contains thousands of tiny holes, each perfectly engineered, no larger than 1.3mm in diameter.
 The tiny holes prevent insects from accessing the internal chamber whilst still allowing air (and smoke) to pass through.

 Mesh screen surrounding the photoelectric smoke alarm internal sensor chamber